anilthedev/MyInventoryTest/README.md

 Next you can run "npm run dev" to compile the Javascript

-Demo links will be added soon
+Demo links will be added soon and update here